OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-env/python.md

 # Development Environment / Python and pip

-Python is used by the MkDocs documentation software.
+Python is used by the MkDocs documentation software, which formats this static website documentation from Markdown files.
 Python is also used by the `pytest` automated test framework, which may be used for functional testing.
-Python is also a useful program for creating data processing scripts, including processing spatial data.
+Python is also a useful program for creating data processing scripts, including processing spatial data using Geographic Information System software.
 `pip` is a tool used to install Python packages.

 This documentation contains the following sections: